What Is Penetration Testing

 - Demonstrate the ability to exfiltrate data or disrupt business operations

 Typically, a pen test will be a surprise to the security team.
 This ensures the test simulates real-world attack conditions, where the defenders will not have advance notice of attacker actions.
-This ensures the test simulates real-world attack conditions, where the defenders will not have advance notice of attacker actions.

 What Are the Benefits of a Pen Test?

-Because a pen test provides vital security benefits you simply cannot get any other way.
+A pen test provides vital security benefits you simply cannot get any other way.

-Testing and Verification Accuracy
+1. Testing and Verification Accuracy

 A pen test is the most accurate method of fully verifying an organization’s security posture.

-No matter how innovative or best-in-class your security tools, no matter how expert your team is —you simply cannot know how good your cybersecurity defense is until you allow experienced attackers to test it.
+There are three levels of security validation exercises: tell me, show me, and prove it.
+No matter how innovative or best-in-class your security tools are, no matter how expert your team is —you simply cannot know how good your cybersecurity defense is until you allow experienced attackers to test it.

-Insight Into Attackers
+2. Insight into Attackers